dnsimple/dnsimple-api-examples/terraform/dns-change-management/README.md

 ## Prerequisites

-- A zone on DNSimple (e.g. `example.com`) whether it's registered with DNSimple or not.
-It also does not need to be managed by DNSimple's name servers, but you will not be able to see the changes live only in the DNSimple UI.
+- A zone on DNSimple (e.g. `example.com`) - whether it's registered with DNSimple or not.
+It doesn't need to be managed by DNSimple's name servers, but you won't be able to see the changes live using just DNSimple's UI.
 Don't have an account?
-[Sign up for free](https://dnsimple.com/sign_up) today!
+[Sign up free](https://dnsimple.com/sign_up).
-  - If you'd like to registrar and set up a domain also entirely through Terraform, check out our [domains demo](../domains).
+  - If you'd like to register and set up a domain entirely through Terraform, check out our [domains demo](../domains).
 - API access token with write access to the zone.
-You can create a new token in the [following our support article](https://support.dnsimple.com/articles/api-access-token/).
-Please take note of the token and your account ID as you will need them later.
+Create a new token by [following our support article](https://support.dnsimple.com/articles/api-access-token/).
+Note the token and your account ID, as you will need them later.
 - Terraform CLI installed on your machine.
-You can download the latest version from the [Terraform website](https://www.terraform.io/downloads.html).
-Alternatively, you can use the devcontainer in this repository to get up and running quickly.
+Download the latest version from the [Terraform website](https://www.terraform.io/downloads.html).
+Alternatively, use the devcontainer in this repository to get up and running quickly.
-- GitHub account as this demo uses GitHub Actions to automate the DNS change management process.
+- GitHub account, as this demo uses GitHub Actions to automate the DNS change management process.

 ## Getting Started